gxchain/whitepaper/en/whitepaper.md

 #### **Reasons to choose DPoS consensus algorithm**

 Currently, most projects employed PoW and PoS as their consensus algorithm, and some projects used modified BFT.
 Bitcoin, the most successful cryptocurrency based on PoW, demonstrating the stability and fairness of PoW algorithm.
-However, bitcoin is often criticized for its energy-intensive mining activity.
-Billions of Dollars are investing to perform calculation SHA256 for maintaining the network, and besides that, no other utilization was involved in this activity.
+However, people often criticize bitcoin for its energy-intensive mining activity.
+Billions of Dollars are investing in performing calculation SHA256 for maintaining the network, besides that, no other application involved in this activity.
 In addition, current transaction speed of bitcoin is 5 TPS, limited by its controversial block size, and 25 TPS for another famous project, Ethereum, hindered by maximum GAS of single block.
 These numbers are far from VISA and Mastercard, that able to deal with thousands of transactions per second.

 Peercoin and NXT brought two relatively matured blockchain based on PoS algorithm, featured energy friendly compared with PoW projects.
-Achieving PoS consensus by introducing the coin age theory.
-Instead of buying expensive mining equipment, PoS algorithm enables more people to attend bookkeeping.
+PoS consensus mechanism was realized by using the coinage.
+Instead of buying expensive mining equipment, PoS enables more people to participate in bookkeeping.
 The computing power is correlated with the holding tokens and holding time.
-One hold more tokens for more time, the more possibility of generating blocks he will be.
-Once he generates a new block, the number of whose coin age will be initialized to zero.
+One holds more tokens for more time, the more possibility of generating blocks he will be.
+Once he generates a new block, the coinage will initialize to zero.
 Then a new loop starts.

 Under PoS Consensus, people tend to lock coins for a long time to get more return, limiting coin supply and circulation, which is adverse to the price stability.
 Moreover, it is also possible that the majority token is held by a small portion of people, making the whole blockchain network more centralized.
 Compared to the PoW consensus algorithm, the cost of being dishonest is much lower, as a result, it demands more mechanism for preventing fork/double spending attacks, as well as realizing consensus.
-Normally blockchain network with PoS algorithm could generate 12 transactions per second, however, due to consensus issues and network delay, it takes 60 seconds to finish broadcasting reliable blocks.
-In the long term, speed for generating new blocks is far lower than network communication and broadcasting, as a result, blockchains based on PoS have to limit the speed of block generation to keep the stability of main net.
+Usually, PoS based blockchain could generate 12 transactions per second. however, due to consensus issues and network latency, it takes 60 seconds to finish broadcasting reliable blocks.
+In the long term, speed for generating new blocks is much lower than network communication and broadcasting; as a result, PoS based blockchains have to limit the rate of block generation to keep the stability of mainnet.

 DPoS could inherently overcome drawbacks of PoW and PoS in processing efficiency.
-DPoS algorithm requires verification of current block has been signed by a trusted node before generating next block.
+DPoS algorithm requires verification of current block that has been signed by a trusted node before generating next block.
 DPoS employs a committee mechanism by choosing trustable nodes\(witnesses\)to represent other token holders for bookkeeping.
 Witnesses are required to remain online for a long time, solving the block generation delay problems occurred on blockchains based on PoS.
 DPoS is capable of 10000-100000 TPS, depending on the network quality, which is suitable for industrial applications.
 GXB data exchange platform requires high transaction frequency and network stability, making DPoS is an exclusive choice.

 #### **Features of GXChain**